-In 2019 Ignitis Latvija SIA continued providing natural gas supply to Latvian business entities and increased the portfolio.
+In 2020 Ignitis Latvija SIA continued providing natural gas supply to Latvian business entities and increased the portfolio.

 The Company continued providing energy market expertise and power portfolio management competences to TET SIA, thus enabling the partner to ensure energy supply to Latvian households.

-The Company's vision - maximum contribution towards bringing to life the Parent Company's vision of becoming the leading company in electricity trading and supply in the Baltic region.
-Mission - today we are better than yesterday.
+The Company's vision - we transform for a more sustainable world - is based on following values: